After losing sight, John Hull knew that if he did not try to understand blindness it would destroy him. In 1983 he began keeping an audio diary.

 Following on from the Emmy Award-winning short film of the same name, is an ambitious and groundbreaking work, both affecting and innovative – and one of the most essential British documentaries of the year.

 Since premiering at Sundance in January 2016 (alongside our virtual reality project) the film has played at over 40 international festivals.
-It won the Best Documentary at the British Independent Film Awards and has been nominated for 3 BAFTAs (including Best Documentary and Outstanding British Film).
+It won the Best Documentary at the British Independent Film Awards and was nominated for 3 BAFTAs (including Best Documentary and Outstanding British Film).

 Notes on Blindness is an Archer’s Mark production, in association with Fee Fie Foe Films and 104 Films, and in co-production with Agat Films & Cie and ARTE France.
 It has been supported by Creative England, British Film Institute, Impact Partners, ARTE France, Swedish Film Institute, BBC Storyville, Cinereach, BRITDOC, New York Times and PROCIREP-ANGOA.